NightFyre/GTAV-External-Overlay/README.md

 ![image](https://user-images.githubusercontent.com/80198020/127639458-4bae6cdc-9ba9-4e87-b745-3078e560d90a.png)

+# Bugs
+Currently Known Bugs

+Bug:
+Description:
+Possible Fix:

+If you encounter any bugs, open an issue
+You may also send me suggestions

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.